Jarmo Sandelin: 1997 Lancome Trophy

 The European Tour tournament Lancome Trophy at Golf de Saint-Nom-la-Bretèche, 30 km west of Paris, France in September 1997, was won by Mark O'Meara, one stroke ahead of Sandelin.
 A television viewer in Sweden noted that, on the 15th green in the final round, O'Meara, facing a two and a half foot putt, had replaced his ball half an inch closer to the hole than had been indicated by his marker.
 Sandelin wrote to O'Meara in March 1998, sent a video recording of the incident and asked for an explanation.
 O'Meara insisted he had not intended to gain any advantage and sought advice from the PGA and European Tours, who informed him that the tournament was over and the result stood.
-Sandelin went public with the story and demanded that O'Meara should hand back the trophy and the prize money.
 O'Meara admitted in April 1998, he may, without intention, have broken the rules of golf on his way to winning the 1997 Lancome Trophy.